pvcraven/2019_spring_web_dev/source/final/luangaphayvong/index.rst

     npm --version

-If it is an old version of NPM you can update the following command-
+If it is an old version of NPM the user can update using the following command-

 .. code-block:: text
     :Caption: Update NPM Version